If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 5. Install WordPress Plugins

-Plugins are what bring additional functionality and features to your WordPress blog.
+Plugins add functionality and features to your WordPress blog.

 It brings the full power of WordPress to the online community.

-From simple tasks like contact form builder to complex ones like website security, backups, e-commerce, and design…there are hundreds of plugins to choose from.
+There are hundreds of plugins to choose from, covering simple tasks like contact form builder to complex ones like website security, backups, e-commerce, and design.

 For every WordPress blog, these plugins are some of the must-haves.

-As a beginner, the temptation to install many plugins will catch up eventually, and you must resist the desire.
+As a beginner, the temptation to install many plugins will eventually overwhelm you, and you must resist it.

 Too many plugins on your blog are not an excellent on-page SEO best practice.

-If you find a plugin that can execute multiple functions flawlessly, don’t install separate plugins for each task.
+If you find a plugin that flawlessly executes multiple functions, don’t install separate plugins for each task.

-For example, Jetpack is developed to handle multiple blog functions – image optimization, lazy-load, security, related posts, and shares – you don’t need to install another plugin for any of these functions.
+For example, Jetpack is developed to handle multiple blog functions – image optimization, lazy loading, security, related posts, and shares – so you don’t need to install another plugin.

 Also, some plugins are poorly coded and might negatively impact your host server.

-So, before installing any plugin, go through other user reviews, the last update time, and compatibility check.
+So, before installing any plugin, read other users’ reviews, check the last update time, and verify compatibility.

-Each page or post on your site MUST have a unique URL that users and search engines will use to access them.
+Each page or post on your site MUST have a unique URL that users and search engines will use to access it.

-WordPress provides five different permalink options to choose from and a custom option.
+WordPress provides five permalink options, including a custom option.

-However, depending on the type of blog you’re running, the custom option is the one I use mostly.
+However, depending on the type of blog you’re running, I mostly use the custom option.

-It allows me to define the permalink structure in a more user-friendly hyperlink and search engine value.
+It allows me to define the permalink structure in a more user-friendly way, with better search engine value.

-If you choose the custom option, you can use the available tags on the page to define your URL structure.
+If you choose the custom option, you can define your URL structure using the page’s tags.

-Going for the /%postname%/ might be the better option for personal blogs that publish evergreen content.
+Going with /%postname%/ might be the better option for personal blogs that publish evergreen content.

 The “Day and Name” permalink structure might be better for sites that publish time-sensitive information.

-There are other tags, like author tag, post year, category, etc…you can use to define your URL structure.
-You will find them on the WordPress permalink setting page.
+Other tags, such as author tag, post year, category, etc., can define your URL structure.
+You can find them on the WordPress permalink setting page.

-If you want to read more on WordPress permalink, here is a complete guide.
+If you want to read more on WordPress permalinks, here is a complete guide.

 7. WordPress Optimization